DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ![Processing4 Console with Image](/_static/images/ex-sensorcam/processing4-console-image.png)

 **Figure 5 &nbsp; Processing 4 Console and image window**
- &nbsp; Note: Sub-optimum‘c’ settings caused green tint.
+ &nbsp; Note: Sub-optimum 'c' settings caused green tint.

 The Processing application displays the image using sensorCAM settings, and also shows colour coded sensors.
-As previously stated, the PROCESSING4 application is a crude USB monitor that enables the user to control and configure the sensorCAM with the additional benefit of being able to invoke a display of the image.
+As previously stated, the PROCESSING application is a crude USB monitor that enables the user to control and configure the sensorCAM with the additional benefit of being able to invoke a display of the image.
 All the sensorCAM commands can be used.
 At 115200 baud, a full RGB565 image takes 13 seconds, but it is often convenient to reduce this by prescribing a smaller image segment of limited rows and/or columns(e.g. **Y120** for lower half of a 240 row screen).
 The Processing 4 application can be [downloaded from here](https://processing.org)

-The SensorCAM.pde code assumes the USB port for the sensorCAM is the lowest (comNo=0;) on the list displayed on startup.
-Should this not be the case, for example if another USB is being used to simultaneously run an IDE to a Command Station, then the *comNo=0;* code line of the sensorCAM.pde will need to be increased to, for example, *int comNo=1;*
+The _SensorCAM.pde_ code assumes the USB port for the sensorCAM is the lowest (_comNo=0;_) on the list displayed on startup.
+Should this not be the case, for example if another USB is being used to simultaneously run an IDE to a Command Station, then the *comNo=0;* code line (15) of the _sensorCAM.pde_ will need to be increased to, for example, *int comNo=1;*
-You may also increase the image display window size by editing the *final int SF=2;* line to *=3;* or *=4;* on high res. screens.
+You may also increase the image display window size by editing the *final int SF=2;* line (16) to *=3;* or *=4;* on high res. screens.

 The sensorCAM Processing 4 monitor accepts commands **W, X, Y** & **Z** which allow one to nominate a "strip" or subsection to image. e.g. **Z80 X240 Y** will update the last quarter image(columns 240-319) of the 240x320 pixels in 4 seconds.
 This shortcut method enables, for example, comparison of quarter images under different lighting conditions by using different **X** values.
 Similarly **W60 Y120**  will produce a quarter image from row 120.
 Each part image is pasted over previous images.
 Each new image appears more quickly if only a subsection is specified this way.
 The next image can be flipped Vertically(y) and Horizontally(x) by using **V** &/or **H** before capture.
 The **Figure 5** image used  **V H Y60**  The values for V, H, W, X & Z are remembered for subsequent '**Yrrr**' commands so need not be repeated.
 **NOTE: Do not flip image before creating new sensors as cursor coordinates don't flip!**

 The image will have enabled sensors (b/s) boxed and identified by a (resistor) colour code.
 Left bar is bank# and right bar is sensor#.
 Combined, they give the bsNo.
-If two sensors have the same coordinates, the colour code will be for the highest bsNo. **N.B.** Only sensors below maxSensors will be boxed.
+If two sensors have the same coordinates, the colour code will be for the highest bsNo. **N.B.** Only sensors below _maxSensors_ will be boxed.
 Note the '**H**' command will REVERSE the coding from b/s to s/b.
 (The std. resistor code is 0:black 1:brown 2:red 3:orange 4:yellow 5:green 6:blue 7:violet 8:grey 9:white)

 #### PROCESSING4 command summary: